- Launched in 2007

 As part of the submission process you will be required to warrant that you are submitting your original work, that you have the rights in the work, that you are submitting the work for first publication in the Journal and that it is not being considered for publication elsewhere and has not already been published elsewhere, and that you have obtained and can supply all necessary permissions for the reproduction of any copyright works not owned by you.

 Therapeutic Advances in Respiratory Disease is an open access, peer-reviewed journal.
 Each article accepted by peer review is made freely available online immediately upon publication, is published under a Creative Commons license and will be hosted online in perpetuity.
 Publication costs of the journal are covered by the collection of article processing charges which are paid by the funder, institution or author of each manuscript upon acceptance.
 There is no charge for submitting a paper to the journal.

-Unsolicited manuscripts submitted to Therapeutic Advances in Respiratory Disease are subject to an article fee of 2,000 USD (+VAT where applicable*) payable upon acceptance.
+Unsolicited manuscripts submitted to Therapeutic Advances in Respiratory Disease are subject to an Article Processing Charge (APC) of 2200 USD (+VAT where applicable*) payable upon acceptance.
 These articles will be published under a Creative Commons Licence and will be made openly available.

 Therapeutic Advances in Respiratory Disease considers the following kinds of article for publication:

 - Original Research Articles, describing new experimental findings, or analyses (e.g., posthoc, subgroup, meta-analysis where an overall statistic is derived).

 - Review Articles.
 The Editors wish to encourage the following types of review, but request that authors contact them in advance: